|

 by one character.
 Tom Stall (Viggo Mortensen) and

 his wife Edie (Maria Bello) run a family coffee shop in a small town west of Indianapolis.
+One day

-been hassled at school as a “faggot.”
-This is never clear as a fact, but, if
+at school as a “faggot.”
+This is never clear as a fact, but, if he ever was a

-he ever was a sissy, he now seems to be catching up physically.
-He catches a
+sissy, he now seems to be catching up physically.
+He catches a long fly in

-suspected of having been a mobster himself, and of living a double life.
+been a mobster himself, and of living a double life.
+Indeed, he was once Joey

-Indeed, he was once Joey Cusack in the Philadelphia
+Cusack in the Philadelphia

 mafia.
 So he drives 600 miles to Philly to finish them off.
 (They show the

 Interstate exits at King of Prussia.)
-In the final
+In the

-mafia boss is gay, or if this is just the way these “families” are.
-But the
+the mafia boss is gay, or if this is just the way these “families” are.
+But

-mobster asks him what it has been like to be married with kids.
+the mobster asks him what it has been like to be married with kids.

 Eastern Promises (2007, Focus, dir.
 David